-On 31 May 1919 the Ministry of Defence Escher was rejected for military service.
+On 31 May 1919 M.C.
+Escher was determined unfit for military service.
 As a result, his plan to finish his secondary school exams, which he had failed the year before, could not be executed.
-While in service he would start his engineering studies in Delft, but due to this rejection he would never be able to take exams there.
-This did not bother him much.
-He lacked real drive to become an architect.
-He was an artist, which was becoming ever clearer.
+While in service he would start his engineering studies in Delft, but due to this rejection, he would never be able to take exams there.
+Since he lacked the interest to become an architect, this didn't bother him too much.
+He was an artist, that became increasingly clear to him.

-During May 1954 Escher is working on Rind.
-He was inspired by The Invisible Man, a sciencefiction novel from 1897 by the British author H.G.
+May 1954 sees Escher working on Rind.
+He was inspired by The Invisible Man, an 1897 science fiction novel by the British author H.G.
 Wells.
-In it an invisible man can only be seen by means of the bandages in which he is wrapped.
-Escher changes the man into a woman.
-Escher was searching for the right composition, using his wife Jetta as a model.
-In 1954 he first made two studies, to reach a final result in May 1955.
+In it, an invisible man can only be seen by means of the bandages that cover him.
+Escher changed the man into a woman.
+To find the right composition, Escher used his wife Jetta as a model.
+In 1954, he first carried out two studies, reaching a final result in May 1955.

-Encounter, from May 1944, and Reptiles are the only major works Escher produced during the war.
+Encounter, from May 1944, and Reptiles are the better-known works Escher produced during the war.
 He describes Encounter like this:

 'Out from a grey surface of a back wall there develops a complicated pattern of white and black humanoid figures.
 And since people who desire to live need at least a floor to walk on, a floor has been designed for them, with a circular gap in the middle so that as much as possible can still be seen on the back wall.
 In this way they are forced not only to walk in a ring, but also to meet each other in the foreground: a white optimist and a black pessimist shaking hands with one another.'

 During 1937, 1938 and 1939 Escher becomes increasingly fascinated by tessellations, cycles and transformations.
 He produces Metamorphosis I, Development I, Day and Night, Cycle, Sky and Water I and II and Development II.
 Most of them are woodcuts.
 Cycle, from May 1938, is the only lithograph.